Choosing a Washington Adoption Lawyer

 Finalization Hearing - At this hearing, both parties appear in court together with the adoptive

 child to make their case that this adoption is in the best interests of

 the child.
 The judge or court commissioner reviews the documents and finalizes

 Documentation - The parents should receive certified copies of the Decree of Adoption

 after it is signed.
 Within 30 days, the decree will be sent to the Vital

 Statistics Division so a new birth certificate can be created.

 Your Premier Family Law Firm for Stepparent Adoptions

-Having served thousands of clients over the past 21 years, McKinley Irvin
+Having served thousands of clients over 25 years, McKinley Irvin family

 cases.
 From straightforward, uncontested stepparent adoptions to more